What To Do In An Emergency

 Get To Our Office Right Away

 One of our team members will show you to an exam room.
 If you have not already done so, you'll be asked to complete our New Patient Form.
-A veterinary technician will triage your pet, then a veterinarian will perform a full exam.
+A veterinary technician will triage your pet, and then an emergency veterinarian will perform a full exam.

-After your pet has been assessed, one of our highly trained critical care veterinarians will develop a treatment plan to ensure your pet gets the best possible care.
+After your pet has been assessed, one of our highly trained emergency veterinarians will develop a treatment plan to ensure your pet gets the best possible care.

 We will keep both you and your primary care veterinarian updated on your pet's medical needs after treatment to make sure your companion gets seamless and integrated care.